It’s been a long and winding road to this path, but I am so excited to be here supporting you Mama.

 Elizabeth is 200 RYT/ 85 RYPT certified through Yoga Alliance.

 Becoming a doula seems to be a natural development and compliment to Elizabeth’s work as prenatal and postnatal yoga instructor.
 After the birth of her second child with a midwife, Elizabeth knew she had to support women in this miraculous time.
+She started her doula training at Bini Birth and their DONA program and since has expanded her knowledge with workshops, books, and experience.
 Birth is magical – and who doesn’t need more magic in their life?

 Elizabeth is a transplant from the east coast, who loves chasing the sunshine here in California.
 She earned her BA in Conceptual Art and has applied that in a variety of ways from teaching art at a non-profit to marketing and events in corporate America.
 She is very happy to have found this calling of supporting women that encircles pregnancy, birth, and the beginning of motherhood.
 Elizabeth has two beautiful babies who keep her busy day and night.
 When she is not on the yoga mat, you can find her playing in the kitchen, adventuring by the sea, or daydreaming of travels.